 Inge Buck was born in Tübingen in 1936.
-She studied literature and theater in Tübingen, Munich and Vienna.
+She studied psychology, journalism, literature and theater studies in Tübingen, Munich and Vienna.
 After completing her doctorate, she worked as an editor in the radio play department of Deutschlandfunk in Cologne.
 She worked as a cultural scientist at the Bremen University of Applied Sciences.
-She lives and works as an author in Bremen.
-She writes poetry and short prose, radio features and audio visuals, has edited biographies and anthologies, and published several volumes of poetry.
+Inge Buck lives and works as an author in Bremen.
+She writes poetry and short prose, radio features and audio pictures, and she has also edited biographies and anthologies and published several volumes of poetry.
 In 1995 she received the Robert Geissendörfer Prize and in 2017 the Prague Literature Scholarship.

 In the anthology "The World is a September Day" all poems are presented in text and writing in two languages.
 In conversations about pictures, words and stories, the poems were translated into the other language in a poetic exchange, the German poems into Persian, the Persian poems into German.